A GLOBAL CHALLENGE FOR TEEnAGERS

 THE ASSIGNMENT

-The mission is to profile someone who has had success in one or more projects taking us closer to saving the planet.
-These are individuals in communities across the globe who are disrupting or “moving the needle”: making a difference in stopping climate change by launching or carrying out projects that make real progress towards removing carbon, lowering emissions or passing climate change legislation.
+The mission wasto profile someone who has had success in one or more projects taking us closer to saving the planet.
+These were individuals in communities across the globe who are disrupting or “moving the needle”: making a difference in stopping climate change by launching or carrying out projects that make real progress towards removing carbon, lowering emissions or passing climate change legislation.

 THE REGISTRATION